pp19dd/gfxpipe/README.md

 Purpose of the program is to bypass recompiling firmware and let you prototype your own UI faster using the standard Adafruit_GFX commands.
 See that 1 pixel adjustment before your coffee turns cold.

-There are 3 parts to this program:
+### How it works:

 1. Arduino firmware (**gfxpipe.ino**): Arduino listens for draw instructions (as defined in Adafruit_GFX) and paints them
-2. Node.js server (**server.js**): compiles and/or transmits encoded draw instructions to Arduino
+2. Node.js server (**server.js**): connects to Arduino via serial port, compiles and/or transmits encoded draw instructions to Arduino using rudimentary flow-control
-3. Interactive editor (**localhost website**): lets you write JavaScript to draw standard Adafruit_GFX in realtime
+3. Interactive editor (**localhost website**): lets you write JavaScript in a web browser IDE (monaco-powered) to draw using standard Adafruit_GFX commands in realtime

 The starter kit offers an interactive editor in JavaScript but how you prototype your graphics is up to you.
 Generate the Arduino graphics using whatever programming language you're most comfortable with and when you're done, you'll ultimately translate them to C/C++ for your Arduino project.